Get a Global Talent visa in the UK

 In most cases, yes.

-For example, if you are currently on a Skilled Worker visa, you can switch to the Global Talent route (given that you comply with the requirements).
+For example, if you are currently on a Skilled Worker visa, you can switch to the Global Talent route.
 If you’re currently in the UK on a Student visa, you must have completed your course (or studied for a PhD for at least 24 months).

-However, there are some visas that are not eligible for such switch:
+However, there are some visas that are not eligible for such a switch:

 • visit visa